Artificial Intelligence (AI) Transparency Statement

 How we use AI

-We do not use AI within the Decision making and administrative action or Image processing usage patterns, or the Compliance and fraud detection, and Law enforcement, intelligence and security domains.
+We do not use AI within the decision making and administrative action or Image processing usage patterns, or the compliance and fraud detection, and Law enforcement, intelligence and security domains.

-How we govern our AI
+How we govern our AI use

 Our AI Governance Committee